The Return of the Pink Panther: Home media

 The film had been released on VHS, Betamax, CED and LaserDisc in the 1980s by Magnetic Video (under license from ITC Entertainment), 20th Century-Fox Video (under license from ITC Entertainment), CBS/Fox Video (under license from MGM/UA Home Entertainment Group, Inc. and ITC Entertainment), and J2 Communications (under license from ITC Home Video) respectively.
 In 1993 and 1996, LIVE Home Video under the Family Home Entertainment label re-released the film on VHS as part of the Family Home Entertainment Theatre lineup and on a Widescreen LaserDisc.
 In 1999, Artisan Entertainment (LIVE's successor) re-released the film on VHS and debuting on DVD for the first time in the original widescreen format.
 The only bonus material seen on this release were cast filmographies, production notes and the film's original theatrical trailer.

 In 2006, rights holder Granada plc (owners of the ITC catalog) sub licensed the film to Universal Studios Home Entertainment under Focus Features for distribution in the US and UK, with a new, bare-bones release featuring an anamorphic widescreen transfer being released in 2006 by Universal in both territories.
 In 2015, the 2006 UK DVD was reissued by Fabulous Films still under licence from Universal and ITV Studios (who acquired Granada and the ITC library), followed by a UK Blu-ray release by Fabulous in 2016.

 As Metro-Goldwyn-Mayer has since acquired US theatrical rights, along with worldwide television and digital distribution rights, Universal/Focus and ITV still have all remaining worldwide rights for the film.
 Due to its licensing output deals with both MGM and Universal, Shout!
 Factory included this film, along with the other Peter Sellers Pink Panther films, as part of a 6-disc set for the first time on Blu-ray under their Shout!
 Select label.
 The set was released on June 27, 2017, thus making it the first Pink Panther film collection to include the film.
-Ironically, Universal was also responsible for MGM/UAR film releases both in physical home media and international theatrical distribution rights.
+Ironically, Universal was also responsible for MGM/UAR film releases both in physical home media from 2019 to 2026 and international theatrical distribution rights from 2019 to 2022.